naveen7v/force_directed_graphs/README.md

 This requires a big screen to view the whole of the graph..

-How to run for yourself :
+How to run it for yourself :

-Run the Pandas_datagen.py file
+Run the Pandas_datagen.py file (inside it you can change the year to download that particular year's info)

-It will create a JSON file named export.json
+It will create a JSON file named export.json in your directory

+Now just open the index.html file in the browser you will be able to see the graph of the movies,actors,etc and their relationship